 Basic Craft Glue

 If you are going to try this type of glue, be sure to read its instructions.
-Some brands are specifically formulated to work on styrofoam and, as such, they will not help you attach styrofoam to other materials.
+Some brands are specifically formulated to work on styrofoam, and, as such, they will not help you attach styrofoam to other materials.
 Other brands, though, are specifically formulated to bind styrofoam to other materials.
 If you are looking to create a solid diorama base with a wood bottom, you may want to look at this type of glue.

-Spray adhesives offer a quick, practical and convenient manner to glue different pieces of styrofoam together.
-What is more, many of them can actually bind styrofoam to other materials, including wood, cardboard, paper and some types of plastic.
+Spray adhesives offer a quick, practical, and convenient manner to glue different pieces of styrofoam together.
+What is more, many of them can actually bind styrofoam to other materials, including wood, cardboard, paper, and some types of plastic.
 More impressively, some spray adhesives are capable of bonding styrofoam to metal.
 For that reason, many experienced diorama enthusiasts use spray adhesive to create realistic details on their projects.

 If you are using spray adhesive, try testing the product on a small area first.
-Additionally, take into account that some aerosol-based products are capable of dissolving, melting or otherwise damaging styrofoam.
+Additionally, take into account that some aerosol-based products are capable of dissolving, melting, or otherwise damaging styrofoam.
 With that in mind, it’s always wise to try a new product on a small piece of styrofoam that would otherwise be discarded.

 Spray adhesives tend to be low-tack.
 For that reason, they are best used when attaching large pieces of styrofoam together.
-If you are attempting to bind together two pieces of styrofoam by a small contact area, however, this type of adhesive may not be such a good idea.
-For example, it wouldn’t be effective at attaching to styrofoam balls together.
+If you are attempting to bind together two pieces of styrofoam by a small contact area, however, this adhesive may not be such a good idea.
+For example, it wouldn’t be effective at attaching styrofoam balls together.

 Low-Temperature Glue Gun

-To be sure, hot glue guns are capable of attaching styrofoam to different types of surfaces often used in arts and crafts, including paper, cardboard, wood and others.
+To be sure, hot glue guns are capable of attaching styrofoam to different types of surfaces often used in arts and crafts, including paper, cardboard, wood, and others.
 However, heat can actually damage styrofoam after coming in contact with it, resulting in accidental deformations and other problems.

 Even worse, the contact between styrofoam and hot glue can result in harmful fumes being released.
 For that reason, it is always better to use a low-temperature hot glue gun when working with styrofoam.